-

 The Instructor Partner Program for Udemy Business Instructors

 Read articleThe Instructor Partner Program is an official program for Udemy Business instructors to partner more closely with Udemy and other motivated instructors.
-The program provides participating instructors with access to expanded technical support, special networking events, potential new marketing opportunities, and more.
+The program provides participating instructors with access to expanded technical support, events, and more.

 Instructor Partners are expected to dedicate at least 1-2 hours per month to actively participating in the program events and feedback loops, in addition to routine course maintenance.